Zhang-lab/ATAC-seq_QC_analysis/0125_Documentation_v1.md

 output: PBC 1
 QC to report: PBC 1

-#### 4.4, IDR calculation  (Deleted from pipe)
-tool: bash and R
-See: [**ENCODE Introduction of IDR**](https://sites.google.com/site/anshulkundaje/projects/idr#TOC-Intuitive-Explanation-of-IDR-and-IDR-plots) for more details
-input: chrom_size file, and pseudo replicates peak file
-ouput:
-  1, IDR peaks
-  2, plot of peak consistency
- QC to report: IDR results collection

- #### 4.5, Saturation analysis
+#### 4.4, Saturation analysis
 tool: macs2 v2.1
 input: effect reads
 commands:
   1, randomly sampling reads file from 5%, 10%, 20% to 90% of reads file
   2, call peak and calculate the peaks in sub-sampling file
 output: saturation result
 QC to report: saturation plot and table

- #### 4.6, Calculate background
+#### 4.5, Calculate background
 tool:
   1, Python
   2, intersectBed
  input: random regions from genome that are at least 10kb from any peak